 Responsibilities and activities in this role include, but are not limited to:

-- participating in management team meetings
+- participate in management team and stakeholder meetings

-- presenting to council and/or committees
+- develop request for decision packages and presenting to council and/or committees

-- developing bylaws and policies
+- develop and review bylaws and policies

-- leading and managing projects
+- lead and manage projects

-- job shadowing
+- participate in job shadowing activities

 Finance Officer stream